nicholasdelrio/visko/README.txt

-Please refer to the VisKo wiki at https://github.com/nicholasdelrio/visko/wiki
+NOTE: The wiki installation instructions below are being updated.
+When they are completed, you will be able to access them at https://github.com/nicholasdelrio/visko/wiki